talensman/talensman.github.io/index.md

 title: About
 ---

 Hi!
-I'm a PhD student at MIT Economics **on the 2024-2025 academic job market**.
+I'm a PhD student at MIT Economics **on the 2024-2025 job market**.

 I study macroeconomics, innovation, and industrial organization using theory and data.
 I'm particularly interested in how new technologies drive economic growth and how firm incentives shape this process.